 Is Using Water-to-Go Expensive?

-A Water-to-Go bottle costs just £15 and lasts for at least 2 months on the original filter.
+A Water-to-Go bottle costs around £15 (depending on the supplier) and lasts for at least 2 months on the original filter.
 After this, replacement filters can be purchased and used for a similar time period.
 If over 1 week, Karen saved 56 plastic bottles, over 8 weeks of constant travel in areas with unsafe drinking water, she could have refused 448 bottles.
 If a single-use plastic bottle of water costs even just 50p, that’s a saving of over £200 by buying just one Water-to-Go bottle with filter for £15.

 In conclusion, we’ll never travel without our lightweight water bottle with filter again!
 Not only are we saving money by buying replacement Water-to-Go filters as and when we need to travel but we are also helping to directly reduce the demand for single-use plastic in countries that don’t always have the infrastructure to recycle, or safely dispose of, plastic bottles.
 We’ve been passionately refusing single-use plastic for years at home so it’s wonderful to now have a simple and effective solution for reducing single-use plastic when we travel too.

 Want to find out more?
 Read the FAQs at Water-to-Go now.

 Know someone who would love to reduce their single-use plastic footprint when they travel?
 Share this blog using the social icons below.